-Foodware containers and utensils made from polylactic acid (PLA,) or other "bioplastics" made from corn or potato starch are not allowed in Cupertino's organics recycling program, even if labeled as certified compostable.
+Foodware containers and utensils made from polylactic acid (PLA,) or other "bio-plastics" made from corn or potato starch are not allowed in Cupertino's organics recycling program, even if labeled as certified compostable.
 The one exception is that Biodegradable Products Institute (BPI) certified compostable plastic bags are still allowed for collecting food scraps.
 Problems with bio-plastics:

 - They do not break down fast enough.
-A 60-day timeframe is typical at California composting facilities, which is different from the 180 days allowed by American Society for Testing and Materials (ASTM) standards. - Considered a contaminant which must be screened out and sent to landfill. - Bio-plastics in landfill create methane as they degrade. - People confuse bio-plastics with recyclable traditional plastic. - Bio-plastic foodware is usually more expensive than other types.
+A 60-day timeframe is typical at California composting facilities, which is different from the 180 days allowed by American Society for Testing and Materials (ASTM) standards. - Considered a contaminant which must be screened out and sent to landfill. - Bio-plastics in landfill create methane as they degrade. - People confuse bio-plastics with recyclable traditional plastic. - Bio-plastic foodware is usually more expensive than other types. - Currently there is no place for bio-plastics in Cupertino's waste streams.

-&lt;sup>1 Plastic food service ware and accessories includes plastic cups, plates, bowls, utensils, stir sticks, etcetera.
+1 Plastic food service ware and accessories includes plastic cups, plates, bowls, utensils, stir sticks, etcetera.